Helios-One-HAM/The-HeliosOne-Game/README.md

 If you're still looking for hints.
 I'll help you, you sorry Milly.
 If you don't know how to find meaning in your life.
 Play my game.
 It's designed to teach you to help you find your own meaning.

 Dreams are required for us to come up with new big ideas.
 Never stop honing your ability to Dream.
 If it becomes dull.
 So does your humanity.
+Your heart becomes dull and uncreative.
 There is nothing foolish about the Humanity you carry in you.

 A joke we like to have as HAMs is making "names" from our callsigns.